ivotron/quiho-popper/paper/paper.md

 ](figures/pipeline.png){#fig:pipeline}

-A regression is usually the result of observing a significant change in a performance metric of interest (e.g. runtime).
+A regression is usually the result of observing a significant change in a performance metric of interest (e.g., runtime).
 At this point, an analyst will investigate further in order to find the root cause of the problem.
-One of these activities involves profiling an application to see what's the patter in terms of resource utilization.
+One of these activities involves profiling an application to see the resource utilization pattern.
 Traditionally, coarse-grained profiling (i.e. CPU-, memory- or IO-bound) can be obtained by monitoring an application's resource utilization over time.
-Fine granularity behavior allows application developers and performance engineers to quickly understand what they need to focus on while refactoring an application.
+Fine granularity behavior helps application developers and performance engineers quickly understand what they need to focus on while refactoring an application.

 Obtaining fine granularity performance utilization behavior, for